-Contribution requirements are established or amended pursuant to Article 16, Section 67 of the Texas Constitution which requires the Texas legislature to establish a member contribution rate of not less than 6 percent of the member's annual compensation and a state contribution rate of not less than 6 percent and not more than 10 percent of the aggregate annual compensation paid to members of the System during the fiscal year.
+Contribution requirements are established or amended pursuant to Article 16, Section 67 of the Texas Constitution which requires the Texas Legislature to establish a member contribution rate of not less than 6% of the member's annual compensation and a state contribution rate of not less than 6% and not more than 10% of the aggregate annual compensation paid to members of the system during the year.

-Employee contribution rates are set in state statute, Texas Government Code 825.402.
-The TRS Pension Reform Bill (Senate Bill 12) of the 86th Texas Legislature amended Texas Government Code 825.402 for member contributions and increased employee and employer contribution rates for fiscal years 2020 thru 2025.
+Employee contribution rates are set in state statute, Texas Government Code Section 825.402.
+The TRS Pension Reform Bill (SB12) of the 86th Texas Legislature amended Texas Government Code Section 825.402 for member contributions and increased employee and employer contribution rates for fiscal years 2020 thru 2025.

-Contribu tion Rates i.
-2020 2021 Member 7.7% 7.7% Non-Employer Contributing Entity (State) 7.5% 7.5% Employers 7.5% 7.5% District's 2021 Employer Contributions \$ 453,844 District's 2021 Member Contributions \$ 1,373,579 2020 NECE On-Behalf Contributions (state) \$ 1,080,180
+Contribution Rates 2021 2022 Member 7.70% 8.00% Non-Employer Contributing Entity (State) 7.50% 7.75% Employers 7.50% 7.75% Current Period Employer Contributions \$ 811,954 Current Period Employee Contributions \$ 2,111,676 Measurement Period NECE On-Behalf Contributions \$ 1,557,880

 Contributors to the plan include members, employers and the State of Texas as the only non-employer contributing entity.
-The State is the employer for senior colleges, medical schools and state agencies including TRS.
-In each respective role, the State contributes to the plan in accordance with state statutes and the General Appropriations Act (GAA).
+The State contributes to the plan in accordance with state statutes and the General Appropriations Act (GAA).

-As the non-employer contributing entity for public education and junior colleges, the State of Texas contributes to the retirement system an amount equal to the current employer contribution rate times the aggregate annual compensation of all participating members of the pension trust fund during that fiscal year reduced by the amounts described below which are paid by the employers.
-Employers (public school, junior college, other entities or the State of Texas as the employer for senior universities and medical schools) are required to pay the employer contribution rate in the following instances:
+As the non-employer contributing entity for public education, the State of Texas contributes to the retirement system an amount equal to the current employer contribution rate times the aggregate annual compensation of all participating members of the pension trust fund during that fiscal year reduced by the amounts described below which are paid by the employers.
+Employers including public schools are required to pay the employer contribution rate in the following instances:

-- On the portion of the member's salary that exceeds the statutory minimum for members entitled to the statutory minimum under Section 21.402 of the Texas Education Code. - --- During a new member's first 90 days of employment. - --- When any part or all of an employee's salary is paid by federal funding sources, a privately sponsored source, from non-educational and general, or local funds. - When the employing district is a public junior college or junior college district, the employer shall contribute to the retirement system an amount equal to 50 percent of the state contribution rate for certain instructional or administrative employees; and 100 percent of the state contribution rate for all other employees.
+- On the portion of the member's salary that exceeds the statutory minimum for members entitled to the statutory minimum under Section 21.402 of the Texas Education Code. - During a new member's first 90 days of employment. - When any part or all of an employee's salary is paid by federal funding sources, a privately sponsored source, from non-educational and general, or local funds.

-In addition to the employer contributions listed above, there is an additional surcharge an employer is subject to.
+In addition to the employer contributions listed above, there are two additional surcharges an employer is subject to.

-- All public schools, charter schools, and regional educational service centers must contribute 1.5 percent of the member's salary beginning in fiscal year 2020, gradually increasing to 2 percent in fiscal year 2025. - When employing a retiree of the Teacher Retirement System, the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge.
+When employing a retiree of the Teacher Retirement System, the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge.